 Tighten Up Your eCommerce Security with Dynamic CVV

-To combat the rise in online fraud, Visa is rolling out dCVV2, or Dynamic CVV2, a new version of the Card Verification Value system that has been designed to reduce some of the vulnerabilities to fraud that have long been an inescapable part of card-not-present transactions.
-How does Dynamic CVV2 work, and can it really help ecommerce merchants put a stop to card-not-present fraud?
+To combat the rise in online fraud, Visa has created dCVV2, or Dynamic CVV2, a new version of the Card Verification Value system designed to reduce some of the vulnerability to fraud that's long been an inescapable part of card-not-present transactions.
+How does Dynamic CVV2 work, and can it really help eCommerce merchants put a stop to card-not-present fraud?

-Online fraud has been rising sharply in recent years, and merchants have no recourse to fight true fraud chargebacks once they occur.
-Dynamic CVV numbers were created to address this problem by providing card-not-present merchants with a way to verify that the person placing an order is in possession of the actual payment card they’re using.
+Online fraud has been rising sharply in recent years, and merchants can't fight true fraud chargebacks once they occur.
+Dynamic CVV numbers were created to address this problem by creating what is essentially a two-factor authentication system that doesn't require merchants to implement any new systems.

 What is dCVV2?

-“Card Verification Value” is how Visa refers to the three-digit security code printed on the backs of credit and debit cards.
+“Card Verification Value” is the term Visa uses for the three-digit security code printed on the backs of credit and debit cards.
 The “2” distinguishes it from CVV1, which is encoded in the card’s magnetic stripe and used to verify card-present transactions.

-The idea is that the CVV is not stored with the other payment credentials, so if the purchaser can provide it at the time of the transaction, it serves as reasonable assurance that they have the actual card and not a set of stolen credentials.
+The idea is that the CVV is not stored with the other payment credentials in a merchant's system, so if the purchaser can provide it at the time of the transaction, it serves as reasonable assurance that they have the actual card and not a set of stolen credentials.
 However, it is far from foolproof and fraudsters have more ways than one to obtain CVV data for their illicit transactions.